jbuchermn/nvimbols/README.md

 ## Source classes

-All source need to derive from
+All source need to derive from `nvimbols.source.Base`

 ```py
 class Base: